Sade (band): 2010s

 The album peaked at No. 4 in the UK.
 In the US the album sold 502,000 copies in its first week and topped the Billboard 200 chart.
 The album stayed at No. 1 in the US for three weeks.
 The group released the second single from the album, "Babyfather", in April 2010, followed by a video in May.
 On 13 April 2010, the band performed "Babyfather" and "The Sweetest Taboo" on the US TV show Dancing With The Stars.
 In September 2010 the group announced the first dates of its global tour, Sade Live, to begin in April 2011.

 In 2011, Sade received its fourth Grammy Award (Best R&B Performance by a Duo or Group with Vocals) for Soldier of Love, and released a second greatest hits album, The Ultimate Collection, which made the UK Top Ten.
 A new video for the track "Love Is Found" premiered in July 2011.

-The band returned in 2018 for the soundtrack to the Disney film A Wrinkle In Time with the song "Flower of the Universe" and for the song "The Big Unknown" for the motion picture Widows.
+The band returned in 2018 for the soundtrack to the Disney film A Wrinkle in Time with the song "Flower of the Universe" and for the song "The Big Unknown" for the motion picture Widows.

 On 13 July 2018, Sade bandmate Stuart Matthewman told Rated R&B in an interview that the band is in the studio working on its seventh studio album.
 He said, "We're working on a new album.
 When we're happy, then we'll let everyone else hear it."

 2020s

 In September 2020, Sade announced a remastered vinyl set of its six albums.
 The boxset, titled This Far, was released on 9 October 2020.
 Their engineer and co-producer, Mike Pela, died in 2022.
-Their seventh album was the first album to be recorded at the rebuilt Miraval Studios (where they previously recorded Promise and Stronger Than Pride).
+The band reportedly began recording new material for a seventh album in the summer 2022 at the rebuilt Miraval Studios (where they previously recorded Promise and Stronger Than Pride).